 NIAMS lead the way.
 By 2000 the NIH was spending about $10 million on 36 FM studies and NIAMS was responsible for 20 of them.
 Fibromyalgia was being examined on a wide variety of topics most of which concerned pathophysiology.

 The 2000 Katz Interview

-In 2000 the FM was believed to effect 3.7 million Americans and was believed caused by central nervous system issues, muscoskeletal problems and/or an infection.
+By 2000 the FM was believed to affect 3.7 million Americans and was believed caused by central nervous system issues, musculoskeletal problems and/or an infection.
 In that year NIAMS director, Dr. Stephen Katz did an interview with a fibromyalgia group.

-The interviewer notes correctly that the “The lion’s share of the fibromyalgia (FM) research supported by the federal government is funded by the National Institutes of Health (NIH) — in particular, the NIH National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS)”
+The interviewer noted – correctly – that the “The lion’s share of the fibromyalgia (FM) research supported by the federal government is funded by…. the NIH National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS)”

 “We must continue to support basic research to uncover the fundamental mechanisms of disease as well as develop good animal models of disease”.

 Katz then allied himself with FM patients and advocates by declaring he fully agrees with them on their needs.
 FM is a serious disorder, he acknowledged and we must do more.
 There is so much “we”, all of us, must do, he says.

 “We must have clinical studies to improve our diagnostic and therapeutic approaches; we must support clinical trials to determine therapeutic efficacy; we must have epidemiologic studies to understand the way a disease affects the entire population; and ultimately, we must devise preventive strategies whenever possible.”